dat19082k3/test-03052026/README.md

 ---

 ## 🔒 Security Best Practices
-- **Network Isolation**: Only Frontend and Backend ports are exposed.
-Database and Redis are isolated within an internal Docker network.
-- **Secret Management**: No hardcoded secrets; mandatory environment variable enforcement.
+- **Environment Isolation**: Production secrets are never committed to the repository.
+- **Input Validation**: Strict schema validation using Zod on all API boundaries.
-- **Graceful Failover**: Services use `restart: unless-stopped` and wait for dependencies to be healthy.
+- **Graceful Shutdown**: Services handle `SIGTERM` and `SIGINT` to close connections safely.

+---

+## 📄 License
+Internal proprietary project.
+All rights reserved.